sezaidoruksoyata/religious-environmental-mobilization-abm/README.md

 This repository contains the NetLogo model, simulation outputs, figures, and supplementary documentation for the article:

-**From Religious Environmental Belief to Climate Mobilization: A Theoretical Agent-Based Model**
+**From Religious Environmental Belief to Environmental Mobilization: A Theoretical Agent-Based Model**

 Author: Sezai Doruk Soyata
 Affiliation: Department of Sociology, Koç University, Istanbul, Turkey